 4. HOW TO DESIGN BAR EQUIPMENT FOR ERGONOMIC EFFICIENCY

 Bars are factories which make drinks, so what are the necessary provisions for maximizing ergonomic efficiency and owner profits, while reducing work comp claims?

-Here’s an expanded version of that list, with all the finishing options.
-Now here’s a bar design with a combination of finishes, shapes, colors and textures.
+The following is an expanded version of that list, with all the finishing options.
 Bar owners need to invest in design in order to retain their customers.

 Nearly every commercial bar client we have wants to get in on selling craft beer, but the choices for equipment are numerous and this requires careful planning.

-Every bar needs a myriad of equipment, such as dump sinks, hand sinks, 3-bin sinks, glass washers, drainboards, soda gun holders, ice bins, combination ice bins, speedrails, blender stations, POS stations, coolers, waste baskets, ice machines….the list goes on and on.
+For most, this ranks as the most critical aspect of bar planning, but in order to make the budget work, one needs command of the above.
+One of the largest line items in bar planning is the equipment.
+Every bar needs a myriad of bar equipment, such as dump sinks, hand sinks, 3-bin sinks, glass washers, drainboards, soda gun holders, ice bins, combination ice bins, speedrails, blender stations, POS stations, coolers, waste baskets, ice machines….the list goes on and on.
 Some companies, such ‘Easy Ice’ and ‘Ecolab’, help you alleviate the cost of capital outlay, by offering subscriptions.